Toloka/docs/en/toloka-apps/concepts/quickstart.md

 ## Upload task items {#new-batch}

+{% note info %}

+Before uploading work items to a batch, you need to upload them to photo hosting or cloud storage.
+Learn more in the [Where to store data](cloud-storage.md) section.

+{% endnote %}

 Your items are uploaded to a batch.
 A batch is a set of data for labeling that you'll assign to performers at a time.
 You'll get labeling results separately for each batch, too.

 1. Select your project on the **Ready-to-go** tab.